JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 .
 Then, the figure below will be generated.

 ![Perturbed eigenvalues](../Figures/perturbed_eigenvalues_n_1.png)
-What this figure tells us is there is always at least one eigenvalue corresponding to n=1 the intervall indicated by the dashed lines denoted by M and L. In turn, this leads to the following rather striking conclusion: *the patterns are unaffected by the introduction of hole in the sphere*.
+What this figure tells us is there is always at least one eigenvalue corresponding to n=1 the intervall indicated by the dashed lines denoted by M and L. In turn, this leads to the following rather striking conclusion: *the patterns are unaffected by the introduction of a hole in the sphere*.

 Next, we wish to validate this theoretical prediction by running FEM simulations.
 In order to be able to run these simulations, we first need to generate some meshes of spheres which have a single hole of varying size located at the south pole.